zoeyj3/2216_documentation/docs/create-diagrams.md

 ### Add a Shape

-Use one of the following to add a shape to the drawing canvas:
+You can insert a shape into the drawing canvas using one of these methods:

-- Click on a shape in the General shape library to add it to the drawing canvas.
+- **Click** on a shape in the *General shape library* to place it on the canvas.

-- Drag a shape from the General shape library to a specific position on the drawing canvas.
+- **Drag** and drop a shape from the *General shape library* to your desired location.

-- Double-click on an empty area on the drawing canvas and select a shape.
+- **Double-click** on an empty space in the canvas and select a shape from the menu.

 ![Add shape](assets/create-diagrams/add-shape.gif "How to add a shape")

 ### Search for a Shape

-You can quickly search for a desired shape by using the Search Shapes function.
+Easily locate a specific shape using the *Search Shapes* feature:

-1. In the left sidebar, find the "Search Shapes" box at the top.
+1. In the left sidebar, find the `Search Shapes` box at the top.

-2. Type a relevant keyword related to the shape you need (e.g., arrow).
+2. Type a keyword related to the shape you need (e.g., `arrow`).

-3. Click on the shape from the search results or drag and drop the selected shape into your canvas.
+3. Click on the desired shape from the search results or drag it onto the canvas.

 ![Search shapes](assets/create-diagrams/search-shapes.gif "How to search for a shape")